 In 1971, responding to Chief Justice Warren Burger’s call for a program to train court administrators, Professor Harry Lawson spearheaded a program at the University of Denver College of Law which trained professional court administrators in its Master of Science in Judicial Administration (MSJA) program.
-To meet the demands of this emerging field, the MSJA program coupled the study of law with economics, political science, business and sociology.
+To meet the demands of this emerging field, the MSJA program united the study of law with economics, political science, business and sociology.

 As the MSJA program gained momentum and received national attention, many large law firms, corporate, and governmental legal departments accepted that courts required professional legal administrators.
-The unique training that DU Law graduates received in the MSJA program prompted private law firms to hire our graduates for management positions.
+The unique training DU Law graduates received in the MSJA program prompted private law firms to hire our graduates for management positions.
 As a result, in 1980, Dean Emeritus and Professor of Law Robert Yegge joined the MSJA program and created what is now the concentration in Law Firm Administration.
-By 1990, the College of Law had combined the two – Court Administration and Law Firm Administration— into a single program with a slightly altered name: the Master of Science in Legal Administration (MSLA).
+By 1990, the College of Law had combined the two concentrations – Court Administration and Law Firm Administration— into a single program with a slightly altered name: the Master of Science in Legal Administration (MSLA).
 Professor Lawson retired from teaching in 1997, and the directorship of the MSLA program was passed to Dean Yegge.
 Soon thereafter, the online education market exploded; consequently, the MSLA program explored the possibility of an online curriculum.
 Beginning in 2003, all MSLA courses were offered both in class and online.

 The MSLA Today

 Today, the MSLA program is comprised of three concentrations: Law Firm Administration, Court Administration and International Court Administration.
-True to its roots, the program continues to advance the establishment, development, education and training of the profession that manages, operates, and leads courts, law firms, and legal organizations.
+True to its roots, the program continues to advance the establishment, development, education and training of the profession that manages, operates and leads courts, law firms and legal organizations.
 The program prepares students for the administration and management of law firms, courts, or other organizations across the spectrum of legal institutions.
 The program is similar to a Master of Business Administration degree or a Master of Public Administration, but oriented toward a legal environment.
 Blending studies of business management with exposure to legal culture in the context of judicial and legal administration, the MSLA program provides: